February 2, 2020

 // Set the correct displayName in development

-if (process.env.NODE_ENV !== "production") {
+if (process.env.NODE_ENV !== 'production') {

-PageComponent.displayName || PageComponent.name || "Component";
+const displayName = PageComponent.displayName || PageComponent.name || 'Component'

-WithRedux.displayName = `withRedux(${displayName})`;
+WithRedux.displayName = `withRedux(${displayName})`

 }